-Accruals of vacation, sick, and holiday leave will not occur if the employee is absent from work in a non-paid status.
+Accruals of Paid Time Off (PTO) of vacation or, sick, and holiday leave will not occur if the employee is absent from work in a non-paid status.

 The Finance Department shall maintain records of annual leave and its use.
 Each Department Director shall develop and maintain a leave schedule for their employees.